top of page

 • Debrief afterwards: What worked?
 What was tricky?
 What new language came up?

-The real magic happens between the students — not between you and them.
+The real magic happens between the students and not between you and them.

 Final Thought: Give Them a Reason to Speak

 So next time you want your students to talk more, don’t just tell them to.
 Give them a reason.
-Then get out of the way.
+Then let them get on with it.
+Observing how they do so is always a joy.

 Further Reading